sftpgo/docs/docs/dare.md

 The file size visible to clients (via SFTP, FTP, etc.) is the **decrypted size**, automatically computed by SFTPGo.
 The actual on-disk size is slightly larger due to encryption overhead.

+DARE encrypts file contents only.
+The storage is backed by the local filesystem, so symbolic-link handling and per-directory permissions follow the [local filesystem](localfs.md#symbolic-links) model, including the `symlink_mode` setting described in [Symbolic links and permissions](config-file.md#symbolic-links-and-permissions).

 ## Configuration

 | Parameter | Description |